wombleton/gitlaw-nz/acts/N/New Zealand Institute of Chartered Accountants Act 1996.md

     (2) A person summoned to attend a hearing of a disciplinary body shall not be convicted of an offence against subsection (1) of this section unless witnesses expenses are paid or tendered to that person in accordance with [section 11(9)][15].

-    (3) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $1,000\.
+    (3) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $1,000\.

+    Section 16(3): amended, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Appointment of agent to conduct practice of sole practitioner